WilsonH918/EnergyStocks_HistoricalPrice_DataPipeline/README.md

     pip install beautifulsoup4
     pip install regex

+**IMPORTANT!**
-IMPORTANT! - Please note that these packages (apart from boto3) should also be installed on a Linux environment (can be done in a Linux Machine, AWS Cloud9 Linux EC2 Instance, Docker, etc.) and packaged into an AWS Lambda Layer to support your Lambda functions running without errors.
+Please note that these packages (apart from boto3) should also be installed on a Linux environment (can be done in a Linux Machine, AWS Cloud9 Linux EC2 Instance, Docker, etc.) and packaged into an AWS Lambda Layer to support your Lambda functions running without errors.

 # Acknowledgments
 This project was originally developed by @teikkeat80 and @WilsonH918 as co-authors.
 Please feel free to suggest improvements and report any bugs.